AleksandarPredic/predic-gutenberg-blocks/predic-blocks/README.md

 This plugin was created for the default WP theme [Twenty Twenty-One](https://wordpress.org/themes/twentytwentyone/)  and is not guaranteed that it will look good on other themes.

+## Installation
+* Run `composer install`
+* Run `npm install`
+* Run `npm run dev` to start watching the files
+* Run `npm run build` to build the bundle files for the production

+That is all :) Happy codding!

+## Dev dependencies
+* PHP: 7.2 or above
+* Composer
+* Node package manager
+* Node.js v15 or above

 ## Dev Features
 * Dev JS and SCSS linters
+* Webpack 4 for minification and dependency management
+* SCSS
+* ES6 syntax support for frontend JS files
+* JS and CSS source maps

 ## Plugin features and descriptions